Blog

 “It’s plain to see that annual prepay is the most advantageous position for the company.
 In the annual prepay scenario, the company generates negative working capital,” explains Tunguz.
 “Customers are financing the company’s growth by lending the startup money at effectively zero interest.
 The startup can take that capital and double down on growth if it makes sense for the business, a luxury the other parallel financial universes don’t allow.”

-While cash flow is important, note than an increase of cash on hand doesn’t necessarily equal a sudden boost in revenue.
+While cash flow is important, note that an increase of cash on hand doesn’t necessarily equal a sudden boost in revenue.
 With the newly implemented ASC 606 and IFRS 15 accounting standards, there are very specific revenue recognition rules that subscription businesses must follow.
 Maxio recently acquired ProRata to help our clients better automate revenue recognition that complies with these new regulations.

 Annual Subscription Billing Advantage No. 2: More Predictable Revenue

 Predictable revenue is one of the primary reasons businesses are switching to a subscription-based business model in the first place.
-By collecting a yearly payment up front, businesses are better equipped to understand the financial state of the company, which leads to more strategic long-term planning and stability.
+By collecting a yearly payment upfront, businesses are better equipped to understand the financial state of the company, which leads to more strategic long-term planning and stability.

-ChartMogul’s Annie Musgrove states that “with the predictable revenue of a subscription model made even more predictable through a yearlong commitment, these companies can more confidently forecast and make decisions concerning their growth down the line.
+Quaderno’s Annie Musgrove states that “with the predictable revenue of a subscription model made even more predictable through a yearlong commitment, these companies can more confidently forecast and make decisions concerning their growth down the line.

 But in addition to the stability that comes with an annual contract, there is another implicit benefit that you will soon see when it comes to customer retention.